Walid-Ahmed/imageclassifierSuite/README.md

  3. The best model (highest accuracy) during training
  4. The labels in dictionary stored as a pickle file
  5. Confusion matrix as image
+ 6. Precision Recal curve (for binary classification only )
+ 7. F1-score vs Threshould (for binary classification only)